raazeved/IaaC/README.md

 #### VI - IT VDC Application Services Management Support

 ## I - My CTO Life in Datacenters
+See this picture below is view of present days. but When I started was common to implemented internals Datacenters.
+I faced several challenges before the Internet became a commodity.
 ![DPD1](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/AzureDatacenterZonePlanning.png)

 For further detail: